LogoFX/cli-dotnet/README.md

 ## Install template

 ```
-call install-template-logofx-wpf.cmd
+call ./devops/install-template-logofx-wpf.cmd
 ```

-This command will install new template with name `logofx-wpf` (in `template.json`).
+This command will install new template with short name `logofx-wpf` (in `template.json`).

 ## Create project from the installed template